Allied Health - Medical Coding and Billing Certificate

 Jobs in medical coding and billing are

-forecast to grow 20 percent this decade.
+forecasted to grow 20 percent this decade.
 As the health care industry moves toward electronic health records, the sector needs tens of thousands of new coding and billing experts.
 These valued employees compile patient data, track its quality and security, and connect physicians, insurers, and other health care professionals.
 For most of these new jobs, special training and certification will be necessary, and you can get it all in MVCC’s Allied Health Care: Medical Coding and Billing certificate program!

 MVCC's Allied Health Care Certificate program is designed to prepare students for positions as medical coders and billers in a variety of health care settings or in other environments (billing services, consulting companies, insurance companies, or in their own homes).
 Many of the courses can be applied toward an MVCC associate degree.
 The number of applicable credits will depend on the degree program in which students are interested.